glowkeeper/IntroToBuilding3DGamesInUnity/docs/creatingTheGame.md

 ## Game User Interface (UI)

 The final element for the game is to output some text to the screen so that the player knows what's going on.
-To do that, you should introduce some text elements onto the screen, so in the _Hierarchy_ right-click > _UI > Text - TextMeshPro_; a _TMP Importer_ dialogue will appear and you should click on the _Import TMP Essentials_ button, as well as the _Import TMP Examples & Extras_ button.
+To do that, you should introduce some text elements onto the screen.
+So, in the _Hierarchy_ right-click > _UI > Text - TextMeshPro_; a _TMP Importer_ dialogue will appear and you should click on the _Import TMP Essentials_ button, as well as the _Import TMP Examples & Extras_ button.
 Then close the dialogue box.
 Rename the _Text (TMP) GameObject_ to "Game Time", and in its _Inspector_, change the default text from "New Text" to "Time: 0".
 Create another _Text - TextMeshPro GameObject_ under the _Canvas_ element, and call it "Game Complete".
 Change its default text to "Finished!".

 If you zoom out of the scene, you can see the whole canvas and position the two TextMeshPro _GameObjects_ on it.
 Figure 15 shows them positioned in the centre of the screen, above the arena.